 Overview

-SPPAS - the automatic annotation and analysis of speech, is a scientific computer software package developed and maintained by Brigitte Bigi, researcher in Computer Science at the "Laboratoire Parole et Langage", in Aix-en-Provence, France.
+SPPAS is a scientific software package for the automatic annotation and analysis of speech.
+It is developed and maintained by Brigitte Bigi, researcher in Computer Science at the "Laboratoire Parole et Langage", in Aix-en-Provence, France.

 The software is primarily utilized for the annotation, segmentation, and analysis of recordings, facilitating the study of various aspects of phonetics and linguistics.